gekkoe/sorted/README.md

 ### Running the Program
-The Linux executable version of this program is called __sorted.run__ and can be downloaded from the lastest [release](https://github.com/gekkoe/sorted/releases) To see the command-line options and usage fun `sorted.run --help` If it needs to be run on a different platform, the __sorted.jar__ file can be built using `lein uberjar` anywhere within the project.
-This will build a self-contained jar file under $PROJECTROOT/target/uberjar that can be run using the command `java -jar sorted.jar OptionsAndFilesHere` or it can be turned into a GraalVM fallback executable that is smaller but still requires a java installation by using graal's native-image program on the jar file, preferably with the _--initialize-at-build-time_ flag set.
+The Linux executable version of this program is called __sorted.run__ and can be downloaded from the latest [release](https://github.com/gekkoe/sorted/releases) To see the command-line options and usage run `sorted.run --help` If it needs to be run on a different platform, the __sorted.jar__ file can be built using `lein uberjar` anywhere within the project.
+This will build a self-contained jar file under _$PROJECTROOT/target/uberjar_ that can be run using the command `java -jar sorted.jar OptionsAndFilesHere` or it may be possible to compile to a GraalVM fallback executable that is smaller but still requires a java installation by using Graal's native-image program on the jar file, preferably with the _--initialize-at-build-time_ flag set.

+Sample input files can be found in the _$PROJECTROOT/env/dev/resources_ folder.

 ### Language Choice
 * Though not stated directly in the specifications, the implication that Clojure